 I started practicing henna about three years ago after many years of getting tattoos done at festivals.
-I was fascinated by the art and the impressive history that accompanies traditional mehendi designs.
+The art and the impressive history that accompanies traditional mehendi designs always fascinated me.
 I had always thought of myself as artistic, and decided to try making henna paste to practice on myself.
 It took some time to master a method of application that worked for me, but I have been loving it ever since!

 2. What are your top favorite mehndi designs?

 Most of my inspiration comes from henna artists I come across on Instagram, or my own work from the past.
 I am constantly working to improve my skills and fashion new ideas for designs.
 The patterns I create usually have a floral aspect, or a more traditional approach depending on what my clients would like.
 I hope to incorporate Gulf and Arabic henna styles in the near future.

 3. Most memorable experience you had while doing mehendi designs?
 Something that has stayed close to your heart and is remembered very fondly?